 Studies using the CBSRR approach have shown a consistent pattern: A group of students fails to employ reasonable reading rates and also performs poorly on the comprehension questions that follow the texts.
 The two largest studies using this paradigm employed the same set of texts, the first in 1960 (Taylor, 1965) and the other in 2011 (Spichtig et al., 2016).
 The samples in these studies extended from grades 2 through 11 or 12.
-The Taylor study, with about 6,400 students, did not report the number who failed to attain adequate comprehension, but the Spichtig et al. study of about 2,000 students showed that, on each passage, about one-third failed to meet a liberal criterion for comprehension (answering seven of ten true/false questions correctly), and 9% did not reach this threshold on any of four passages.
+The Taylor study, with about 6400 students, did not report the number who failed to attain adequate comprehension, but the Spichtig et al. study of about 2000 students showed that, on each passage, about one-third failed to meet a liberal criterion for comprehension (answering seven of ten true/false questions correctly), and 9% did not reach this threshold on any of four passages.

 A second line of research using the CBSRR paradigm, similar to the Spichtig et al. study, has shown patterns of high reading rates among students who fail to attain a comprehension criterion (Hiebert et al., 2010; Trainin et al., 2015).
 Hiebert et al. found that 22% of the fourth graders in the sample had poor comprehension and high reading rates.
-In this study, 83 fourth graders read two 1,000-word expository texts, each divided into five sections.
+In this study, 83 fourth graders read two 1000-word expository texts, each divided into five sections.
 Students read one text on-screen in a group setting and the other on paper in a one-on-one setting where the observer recorded times.
 Immediately after reading each section, students answered four four-choice comprehension questions.
 Rate was slightly but significantly higher with onscreen presentation, but there was no difference in comprehension (average comprehension accuracy of 53%).
 After the first or second sections of text, students with below-average comprehension doubled or tripled their silent reading rates, in contrast to the good comprehenders who maintained stable rates across the five sections.

-Trainin et al. (2015), using the same texts as Hiebert et al. (2010), had 140 fourth-grade students read one text orally and the other silently; both were presented on-screen and in one-on-one sessions.
-They also administered the Gates-MacGinitieReading Test (G-M; MacGinitie, MacGinitie, Maria, & Dreyer, 2007).
+Trainin et al. (2015), using the same texts as Hiebert et al. (2010), had 140 fourthgrade students read two texts (one oral, one silent) and answer questions in a digital setting.
+Additionally, students took the Gates-MacGinitie Reading Tests (G-M; MacGinitie, MacGinitie, Maria, & Dreyer, 2007).
 Comprehension was slightly lower in the silent than the oral mode.
-Further, silent reading rate was inferior to oral rate in predicting comprehension on the G-M (r = .45 and .76 respectively) or on the questions associated with the text (r = .20 and .70).
+Further, silent reading rate was inferior to oral rate in predicting comprehension on the G-M (r=.45 and .76 respectively) or on the questions associated with the text (r=.20 and .70).
 Students in the lowest quartile on the G-M had highly variable silent reading rates, with a standard deviation about 40% greater than in the other quartiles and nearly three times as great as for oral rate.
-Students in the lowest quartile in oral reading rate appeared to make a speed-comprehension tradeoff during silent reading, in that their rate correlated -.41 with their accuracy on the questions that followed the text.
+Students in the lowest quartile in oral reading rate appeared to make a speedcomprehension tradeoff during silent reading, in that their rate correlated - .41 with their accuracy on the questions that followed the text.

 In sum, the existing research shows that a portion of a cohort fails to attain criterion comprehension levels in assessments of silent reading comprehension.
-On average, the students with poor comprehension read at more rapid rates than peers with higher comprehension or than would be anticipated by grade-level silent reading norms (e.g., Spichtig et al., 2015).
+On average, the students with poor comprehension read at more rapid rates than peers with higher comprehension or than would be anticipated by grade-level silent reading norms (e.g., Spichtig et al., 2016).

-Applying a Theoretical Framework to the
+Applying a theoretical framework to the "poor comprehension/rapid reading" problem

-"Poor Comprehension/Rapid Reading" Problem